AMR merger would strengthen its oneworld partners: IAG chief

 “If you look at it historically, most of the consolidation has happened after exiting from chapter 11,” he told reporters.

-In a statement on Tuesday, American reiterated comments made by Horton to employees last week that the carrier plans to consider a range of alternatives, including possible mergers, to make it stronger.
+Horton wrote in a letter to employees last week that “it makes sense to carefully evaluate a range of strategic options, including potential mergers, which could make the new American even stronger.”

 In addition to a potential US Airways tie-up, American is said to be weighing mergers with JetBlue Airways Corp (JBLU.O), Alaska Air Group Inc (ALK.N), Republic Airways Holdings Inc’s RJET.O Frontier Airlines and Virgin America.